Associate Professor of Music

 - Coordinator of Strings Area

-Ron Francois performances as a soloist, recitalist and chamber musician has consistently won the acclaim of notable musicians. "...a big talent..." said Abram Shtern, concertmaster of the Kiev state Opera and professor at the Kiev Conservatory.
-Others proclaim Francois playing as "...extremely musical..."
-Francois plays with great sensitivity and warmth," said Concert Violinist Daniel Heifetz.
-"A wonderful musician...sensitive ensemble player and a brilliant violinist," said Michael Tree from the Guarneri String Quartet.
+Ron Francois has performed in venues across the United States, Canada, Europe, and Mexico as a soloist, chamber musician and orchestral player.
+His performances have consistently won the acclaim of notable musicians. "...A fantastic violinist...a big talent," said Abram Shtern — concertmaster of the Kiev State Opera and professor at the Kiev Conservatory.
+Francois' playing is "...extremely musical.
+Francois plays with great sensitivity and warmth," said concert violinist Daniel Heifetz "....A wonderful musician...sensitive ensemble player and a brilliant violinist," said Michael Tree from the Guarneri String Quartet.